(UPDATED!) List of PAG-IBIG Housing Loan Requirements

-- Purchase of a fully developed residential lot or adjoining lots not exceeding 1,000 square meters;
+- To buy a fully developed residential lot or adjoining lots not exceeding 1,000 square meters;

-- Construction or completion of a residential unit on a lot owned by the member.
+- To spend on home improvements or to construct a residential unit on a lot owned by the member;

 Who are eligible to apply for a Pag-IBIG housing loan?